alex1on/Information-Systems-NTUA/README.md

 postgres@okeanos-master:~$ create db trino
 ```

-> You shou;d also create a local user (on your machine) by running the `create user --interactive` and putting as a username the same username you specified in your PostgreSQL Role.
+> You should also create a local user (on your machine) by running the `create user --interactive` and putting as a username the same username you specified in your PostgreSQL Role.

 You can now login to PostgreSQL by running the following command:
 ```console